uditalias/injex/website/docs/react-plugin.md

 ## Usage

-The Injex React plugin is slightly different from the other plugins, although you can use it without creating a plugin instance; here is a basic usage example.
+The Injex React plugin is slightly different from the other plugins in a way you can use it without creating a plugin instance; here is a basic usage example.

 ```ts
 import { Injex } from "@injex/webpack";